OrchardCMS/OrchardCore/src/docs/reference/modules/Media/README.md

 `@Orchard.AssetUrl(Model.Paths[0], width: 100 , height: 240, resizeMode: ResizeMode.Crop, quality: 50, format: Format.Jpg)`

+To obtain the correct URL for a resized asset use `AssetUrl` with the optional width, height, resizeMode and bgcolor, e.g.:

+`@Orchard.AssetUrl(Model.Paths[0], width: 100 , height: 240, resizeMode: ResizeMode.Pad, bgcolor: 'white')`

 To append a version hash for an asset use `AssetUrl` with the append version parameter, e.g.:

 `@Orchard.AssetUrl(Model.Paths[0], appendVersion: true)`